m-labs/artiq/doc/manual/extending_rtio.rst

 .. note::

     ``rtio_output()`` is one of four methods given in ``coredevice/rtio.py``, which provides an interface with lower layers of the system.
 You can think of it ultimately as representing the other side of the ``Interface`` we requested in our Migen module.
+Notably, in between the two, events pass through the SED and its FIFO lanes, where they are held until the exact real-time moment the events were scheduled for, as originally described in :doc:`rtio`.

 Now we can write the kernel API.
 In the gateware, bit 0 flips the value of the first pad: ::